enricocirignaco/infrastructureforsensormanagment/docs/report/report.md

 # Summary
 This chapter provides a concise overview of the work completed throughout the project.

-The goal of the project was to design and implement an integrated platform for managing, deploying, and monitoring distributed sensor networks, with a particular focus on LoRaWAN-based systems.
+The goal of the project was to design and implement an integrated platform for managing, deploying, and monitoring *Distributed IoT Systems* , with a particular focus on LoRaWAN-based systems.
 The result is a modular and extensible infrastructure composed of multiple interconnected services, each running in isolated containers and orchestrated via Docker Compose.

 At its core, the system features a modern web application that enables users to register and configure sensor nodes, initiate firmware compilations, and visualize deployment metrics.
-The frontend, built with Vue.js and Vuetify, offers a clean and responsive interface, while the backend handles API logic, authentication, and communication with auxiliary services.
+The frontend, built with Vue.js and Vuetify, offers a clean and responsive interface, while the FastAPI backend handles API logic, authentication, and communication with auxiliary services.

 A custom compiler engine, triggered via REST API, automates the firmware build process.
 It supports multiple target platforms and produces binaries that users can download or program directly via the browser using WebSerial.
 As an alternative, a standalone programming utility is available for offline use, offering greater flexibility for fieldwork scenarios.